-Kent Business School (KBS) welcomes proposals from well qualified PhD candidates with research proposals within any of the following areas starting in either September 2017 or January 2018:
+Kent Business School (KBS) welcomes research proposals from well qualified PhD candidates, for September 2018 or January 2019 entry, in any of the following areas:

 • Management Science